Your SaaS Pricing Model should be built around what the customer values, which probably means staying away from “commodity” metrics like storage.

-But there is another aspect of pricing metrics besides keeping Shelfware perceptions at bay; its about aligning with value perceptions to grow CLV.
+But there is another aspect of pricing metrics besides keeping Shelfware perceptions at bay; its about aligning with value perceptions to grow LTV.
 As I’ve said a number of times before, one of the problems with Freemium – for example – is that people promote the free version over the premium versions, ensuring that all customers will go through being a user first; which is why conversions are so low and time to profitable revenue so long.

-If they would promote the paid version from day one, give incentives to sign-up for the premium version, etc. they would get the money from their customers faster, meaning that an increased CLV.
+If they would promote the paid version from day one, give incentives to sign-up for the premium version, etc. they would get the money from their customers faster, meaning that an increased LTV.
 The same principal holds true in value pricing for SaaS vendors.